Rufus For Real

 Meatballs and Broccoli

-• Gently combine the ground pork, eggs, ginger, green onions, garlic, sesame oil, tamari, fish sauce, turmeric, and sesame seeds until just mixed.
-Season with salt and pepper, per your taste.
+• In a large bowl, gently combine the ground pork, eggs, ginger, green onion, garlic, sesame oil, tamari, fish sauce, turmeric, and sesame seeds just until mixed.
+Season lightly with kosher salt and black pepper.

-• While the meatballs and broccoli cook, mix all sauce ingredients together and set aside.
+• Bake for 15 minutes.
+While the meatballs bake, whisk all sauce ingredients together until smooth.

 Notes